-9 HTML Tags (& 11 Attributes) You Must Know for SEO
+11 HTML Attributes For SEO & Why They Matter

 This does not affect the rankings of a page but can help encourage clicks through to the page from the SERPs.

-It is important to realize that in many instances Google will ignore the content of the description attribute in favor of using its own description in the SERPs.
+It is important to realize that in many instances, Google will ignore the content of the description attribute in favor of using its own description in the SERPs.

-For guidance on how to optimize your description attributes, see Jeff Riddall’s post.
+You can read more here about how to optimize your description attributes.

-The heading tags also help the search bots to determine the structure of the content on a page.

-For further information on the importance and use of header tags, see Sam Hollingsworth’s excellent article.

-Link Tags & Href Attribute
+4. Href Attribute

 As SEO professionals, we spend a lot of time chasing links.

-But do you know how a link is structured and therefore why some links are perceived to be worth more than others?
+But do you know how a link is structured and, therefore, why some links are perceived to be worth more than others?

 A standard hyperlink is essentially an <a> tag.
-It’s format is as follows:

 <a href="www.example.com">anchor text of link goes here</a>.